Everyone has heard of it, but exactly where is Singapore? And more curiously, is it a city, island, or country?

 The most common way to enter Singapore—and the easiest—is by flying.
 However, many backpackers traveling through Southeast Asia opt to forgo the plane and travel overland via Malaysia instead.

 The majority of travelers do not need a visa to enter Singapore and are free to stay for up to 90 days for tourism purposes.

 Flying to Singapore

-Going Overland to Singapore
+Going Overland From Malaysia

 Singapore can also be reached overland by bus from Malaysia.
 Two man-made causeways connect Singapore to the Malaysian state of Johor.
 Numerous companies offer comfortable buses to and from Kuala Lumpur, Malaysia.

-Is Singapore Expensive?
+Is Singapore Expensive for Travelers?

 Budget Travel Tips for Singapore

-- Singapore's efficient MRT train system is a great way to see parts of the city that are just beyond walking distance.
+- Singapore's efficient MRT train system is a great way to see parts of the city that are just beyond walking range.
 If you intend to move around frequently for several days, consider purchasing an EZ-Link card that can be tapped on readers at train stations and on buses.